tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/访问控制/防盗链配置_intl_en.md

 + Hotlink protection supports wildcard matching, e.g., if `*.qq.com` is configured, then both `www.qq.com` and `a.qq.com` will be matched.

 ### Disabling the configuration
 You can toggle off the switch to disable this feature.
-When it’s off, the existing configuration is not applied to the production environment.
-When you toggle it on, you need to confirm the action again to apply the configuration across the entire network.
+When the switch is off, this feature does not take effect in the production environment even if there is an existing configuration.
+If you toggle the switch on, the configuration will take effect across the entire network after the action is confirmed.
 ![](https://main.qcloudimg.com/raw/0eff7fac96363892b1b95f53fbadf47d.png)

 ### Region-specific configuration
 If your acceleration domain name is configured for global acceleration and you want to configure acceleration in and outside the Chinese mainland with different referer hotlink protection settings, you can click **Add Special Configuration**.
 ![](https://main.qcloudimg.com/raw/31d414d5adf37f8a2deadce688962645.png)

->!Currently, region-specific configuration items cannot be deleted once added but can be disabled.
+> !Currently, region-specific configuration items cannot be deleted once added but can be disabled.

-## Configuration Samples
+## Configuration Sample

 If the hotlink protection configuration of the acceleration domain name `www.test.com` is as follows:
 ![](https://main.qcloudimg.com/raw/027832bf7f5df50370257cce662105d8.png)
 Then the actual access will be as follows:

-1. If a user in the Chinese mainland initiates a request with the referer field `1.1.1.1`, which matches the allowlist configured for the Chinese mainland, then the requested content will be directly returned.
+1. If a user in the Chinese mainland initiates a request with the referer field being `1.1.1.1`, which matches the allowlist configured for the Chinese mainland, then the requested content will be directly returned.
-2. If a user outside the Chinese mainland initiates a request with an empty referer field, which matches the blocklist configured for regions outside the Chinese mainland, then a 403 code will be returned.
+2. If a user outside the Chinese mainland initiates a request with a blank referer, which matches the blocklist configured for regions outside the Chinese mainland, then a 403 status code will be returned.